Needing blockers for Tagovailoa, Dolphins draft Hunt - WHIZ News

 “It’s fun doing that, and it looks really good,” he said.
 “You don’t get in trouble for destroying people on the football field, so why not do it, you know?
 I came into any game with a bully mentality.”

-The Dolphins still need a running back, a defensive tackle, a safety and a tight end, so it’s good they stockpiled picks after they embarked on a rebuilding project more than a year ago.
+Davis was a three-year starter at Alabama and had a stellar sophomore season with 8 1/2 sacks.
+He slipped to a total of two sacks in his final two seasons, but was stout against the run and projected as a potential first-round pick.

-They have 15 selections total this weekend, including another pick later in the second round Friday night, and a pick in the third.
-That gives them five of the top 56 choices.
+The 6-foot-6, 311-pound Davis was the 56th player taken, and the seventh from Alabama.
+He said his goal in 2020 is to be the rookie of the year.

-The Dolphins went 5-11 last year under first-year coach Brian Flores, and began an attempted turnaround last month by spending $235 million to sign 10 free agents.
+The Dolphins, who stockpiled picks after they embarked on a rebuilding project more than a year ago, still need a running back and a tight end.
+Miami went 5-11 last year under first-year coach Brian Flores, and began an attempted turnaround last month by spending $235 million to sign 10 free agents.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL